 Our scheme provides an amazing opportunity to experience the excitement and challenge of working as a teacher in one of four busy and successful secondary schools.
 You will have the opportunity to learn alongside experienced teachers and benefit from a structured training and support programme.

 At the start of your internship you will benefit from personalised support from a mentor who will work with you to develop a tailored programme of activities and targets based on your strengths, areas for development and future aspirations.
 You will continue to receive full support from your mentor throughout your internship.

 You will also be allocated a Subject Teacher from your host secondary school who will guide and support you in the day-to-day schedule of your internship and individualised programme of activities.

-Should you wish to pursue a career in teaching, you will be provided with advice on applying for an Initial Teacher Training programme, including support for the completion of the Professional Skills Tests.
+Should you wish to pursue a career in teaching, you will be provided with advice on applying for an Initial Teacher Training programme.

 Paul Degg, Assistant Principal, The Hastings Academy

 With the exception of Downlands, the schools are part of the University of Brighton Academies Trust.